 Department of Biology

-Course Revise- add course to the core requirement (Requires final approval from the Provost)
+Course Revise- add course to the general education core requirement (Requires final approval from the Provost)

 BIOL 2400 – Sustaining Biodiversity

-Joe Schiller advised the Department of Biology wishes to add this as a credit class to the core requirement.
+Joe Schiller advised the Department of Biology wishes to add this as a credit class to the general education core requirement.
 It will provide service-learning hours and add sustainability.
 A question was raised on whether or not it has a lab.
 It does have a lab component now.
 A concern was raised about the listing the course as is, BIOL 2400 without listing the lab.
 Joe indicated if the course were not in place now during the registration period, they would not have enrollments for fall.
 An agenda item will be added in the fall to list BIOL 2401 as the lab required.
 A motion was made and seconded to approve the course core requirement as written.

 Vote was taken, two opposed, motion approved.